ntustison/Histograms/Text/results2.md

-where $Volume_i$ is the volume of the $i^{th}$ cluster and $Total\,\,volume$ is total lung volume \textcolor{blue}{which is recognized as a multiple-cluster summation version of the ventilation defect percentage.}  We used a training/testing split of 80/20.
+where $Volume_i$ is the volume of the $i^{th}$ cluster and $Total\,\,volume$ is total lung volume \textcolor{blue}{which is recognized as a multiple-cluster summation extension of the ventilation defect percentage.}  We used a training/testing split of 80/20.
 Due to the small number of subjects, we combined the young and old healthy data into a single category.
 100 permutations were used where training/testing data were randomly assigned and the corresponding random forest model was constructed at each permutation.